 It is available as dried and as canned form(cooked chickpea).
 I have used both these versions in the past.
 Generally, I soak the dried chickpeas.
 And slow cook it until it turns al dente.
 And freeze them in individual zip lock bags.

 But this time, since I ran out of these, I have used canned chickpeas.
 Not to mention here, this is the most convenient and effortless way.
 And do not forget to drain the liquid before using.

 Bell peppers.
 Bell peppers of any color works great for this barley stuffed pepper recipe.
 As the cavity is huge compared to other chili peppers.
 However, you may swap with other large chili pepper types like poblano, Anaheim peppers also.

 Onion.
 Adds a hint of sweetness.
 Further, it plays as a binding agent that brings all the ingredients together.
 I have used red onions.
 White or yellow onions are the equivalent substitutes.

 Fire roasted diced tomato.
 I have used the fire roasted tomato.
-Feel free to use regular diced tomatoes or fresh tomatoes.
+However, feel free to use regular diced tomatoes or fresh tomatoes.

 Onion powder and garlic powder.
 Key ingredients for building up the flavors.
 Since this barley stuffed pepper recipe needs minimal ingredients and every ingredient matters.
 I would highly suggest not to skip any of the ingredients listed here.

 Cheese.
 Cheddar or the mozzarella would be perfect.

 How to make?

 Prepping.
 Preheat the oven to 350 degrees Fahrenheit.
 And arrange all the ingredients for the barley stuffed pepper recipe listed below.

 Make the stuffing.
 Place a pan over medium heat.
 Add cooking oil and chopped onion.
 Sauté until the onions become soft.

 Now stir in cooked barley, cooked chickpeas, diced tomatoes, salt, onion powder, and garlic powder.

 Stir well until all the ingredients combine together and until no-liquid is seen.

 Let them sit aside.

 Blanching the peppers.
-Slice the bell peppers lengthwise.
+Secondly, slice the bell peppers lengthwise.
 Bring a pot of water to boil.
 Add in the sliced peppers and allow them to cook for 2 to 3 minutes or until the peppers slightly lose their color and turn slightly soft.